 1.1.3 Impact of institutional variations in instructional culture

 The variance that exists in instructional cultures across educational institutions can significantly impact the method of curriculum implementation and students’ outcomes.
 In the context of colleges of education in southwest Nigeria, this variance is determined by several factors such as institutional goals, staff qualification, available resources and infrastructure, geographical location and so on.
-A study by Schendel, et al (2023) explored the variations in instructional culture across three African tertiary institutions and their impact on students’ learning.
+A study by Schendel et al (2023) explored the variations in instructional culture across three African tertiary institutions and their impact on students’ learning.
 They found out that the institutions with a strong tradition of academic excellence that promote staff professional development tend to have a more effective instructional culture.
 They also revealed that students’ outcomes are significantly impacted by the innovative teaching methods and strategies employed by educators.
-In contrast, institutions that face challenges, such as teacher centered approach of teaching and lack of professional expertise, struggle to implement the curriculum effectively leading to suboptimal student outcomes.
+In contrast, institutions that face challenges, such as a teacher-centred approach to teaching and a lack of professional expertise, struggle to implement the curriculum effectively, leading to suboptimal student outcomes.

 Importantly, variations in instructional culture in the field of music education are usually prominent and pronounced.
 According to Ajose & Alade (2023), music department in Nigerian Colleges of Education face several challenges which act as constraints to effective curriculum implementation.
 Among these limitations is the instructional culture in the institutions.
 Others include resource inadequacy, lack of access to musical instruments, lack of in-service training, inadequate staff strength, and limiting institutional rules and regulations.
 Moreover, students in institutions with a strong emphasis on innovative instructional culture have more opportunities to develop practical skills and theoretical skills.
-The disparities in institutional and instructional culture can have a long term impact on students' careers particularly in a creative and competitive field like music.
+The disparities in institutional and instructional culture can have a long-term impact on students' careers, particularly in a creative and competitive field like music.

 1.1.4 Strategies for enhancing instructional culture and curriculum implementation in music education

-Having engaged the critical role of instructional culture as an influential contributor in curriculum implementation and student outcomes, it is important to adopt enhancing and innovative instructional culture in music education.
+Having engaged the critical role of instructional culture as an influential contributor in curriculum implementation and student outcomes, it is important to adopt an enhanced and innovative instructional culture in music education.
 Research suggests that several approaches can be adopted in this regard.
 According to West & Bautista (2021), the professional development of music educators is a significant strategy to improve the instructional culture in any institution.
 According to them, professional development will help educators stay in tune with global best practices, emerging technologies and innovative teaching methodologies.
-Specifically, professional development will equip music educators with relevant skills needed to effectively use the available resources through creative improvisation and application.
+Specifically, professional development will equip music educators with the relevant skills needed to effectively use the available resources through creative improvisation and application.

 Another strategy as suggested by Bautista, Stanley & Candusso (2021), is to promote collaboration among music educators and across sister institutions.
 They emphasize the value of collaborative cultures in education where educators can share research ideas, classroom practices and challenges they face; they have the opportunity to work together, brainstorm on challenges, and support each other’s professional growth by solving problems together.
 This is an opportunity for cross-institutional mentorship, accountability and support.

 It is important to foster a supportive learning culture not just to encourage students’ enrollment, engagement, and creativity but also to improve the delivery of knowledge in a professional manner.
-As noted by Ojukwu & Onyiuke (2021), a culture that is characterized by mutual respect between students and teachers, adequate communication, student-centered learning, productive collaboration, constructive feedback, as well as best practices, will improve the quality of music education.
+As noted by Ojukwu & Onyiuke (2021), a culture that is characterised by mutual respect between students and teachers, adequate communication, student-centred learning, productive collaboration, constructive feedback, as well as best practices, will improve the quality of music education.